euroscipy/euroscipy.github.io/README.md

 Here is how you can add content like sponsors or blog posts to the EuroSciPy website.

+### Adding a sponsor

+To add a new sponsor, you need to do two things:

+1. Copy the svg logo to `./assets/static/sponsors/`
+2. Add the information for the sponsor to `./databags/sponsors.json`
+3. Run `make sponsor-pages`.
+This will generate the individual sponsor page, based on the data in the databag.

 ### Blog Posts

 1. Create a new branch